colossus9/colossus9.github.io/content.md

 ChatOps, Remote, Office, In Person, Passions, Documentation in Markdown, Technical Writing, Listening to Developers, immediate team of 10, larger team of 80, supporting 100k devs and 300k with business orgs

+i have had the privilege of serving in multiple roles and capacities

 ## Notable Work

 ## Presentations